mdzzaman/InfiniteScroll/README.md

 # InfiniteScroll
 This is directive of AngularJS 1.

-It is vary simple and light
+It is vary simple and lite

 ### You Can See [Demo] form here
 ### Version